 History & Mission

-Originally Les founded two separate organizations to pursue this mission: The Wexner Heritage Foundation created the Wexner Heritage Program to strengthen volunteer leaders; and the Wexner Foundation created the Wexner Graduate Fellowship, for emerging professional Jewish leaders, and the Wexner Israel Fellowship, for mid-career Israeli public officials.
-In the 1990s Abigail Wexner joined Les in charting the Wexner philanthropic vision in their roles as chairmen.
-In 2003 the two foundations merged, and since then The Wexner Foundation has run all three programs as a unified organization under Abigail and Les’s leadership.
-The Foundation has also added new programs to expand upon its mission of strengthening Jewish leaders.
-Since 2013 The Wexner Foundation has launched four additional programs: Wexner Service Corps (2013), Wexner Field Fellowship (2013), Wexner Senior Leaders (2014) and The Wexner Summits (2015).
+Originally there were two separate and parallel organizations: The Wexner Heritage Foundation launched the Wexner Heritage Program and the Wexner Foundation created the Wexner Graduate Fellowship and the Wexner Israel Fellowship.
+In 2005 the two foundations merged, and since then The Wexner Foundation has run all three programs as a unified organization.
+Since 2013 The Wexner Foundation has launched four additional programs to expand upon its mission of strengthening Jewish leaders: Wexner Service Corps (2013), Wexner Field Fellowship (2013), Wexner Senior Leaders (2015) and Wexner Alumni Summits (2016).

-The Wexner Heritage Program (1985) was designed to provide young North American Jewish volunteer leaders with a two-year intensive Jewish learning program, deepening their understanding of Jewish history, values, and texts and enriching their leadership skills.
+The Wexner Heritage Program (1985) provides young North American Jewish volunteer leaders with a two-year intensive Jewish learning program, deepening their understanding of Jewish history, values, and texts and enriching their leadership skills.
 By the end of 2019, more than 2,205 North American Jewish leaders from 35 cities will have participated in the program.

 The Wexner Graduate Fellowship Program (1988) was created for outstanding rabbinical students and graduate students in Jewish education and Jewish communal service programs.
 In its early years, the Foundation established a grants program for academic institutions of all types to build and improve training programs for Jewish community professionals.
 Eventually, the Fellowship Program was expanded to include top candidates for academic Jewish studies and the cantorate.
 By the end of 2019, more than 570 outstanding Jewish professional leaders from a wide array of religious affiliations and professional groupings will have participated in the Wexner Graduate Fellowship/Davidson Scholars Program.

 The Wexner Service Corps (2013) is a program designed to inspire and unite Columbus-area Jewish teens to engage in service learning.
-The Service Corps is open to high school juniors and seniors to participate in a week-long service trip followed by a year of monthly volunteering and Jewish learning.
+The Service Corps is open to high school juniors and seniors to participate in a year of monthly volunteering and Jewish learning and a week-long service trip.
 A select group of Corps members can return for a second year to join the Senior Leadership Cohort (SLC).
 The Service Corps launched in June 2013 with an inaugural service trip to New York and has since served in New Orleans, Houston, Pittsburgh, Philadelphia and most recently in Detroit.
 Columbus Jewish teens have cumulatively put in thousands of service hours into serving both the Columbus community and the communities it visits.
-The Wexner Service Corps was inspired by Hannah Wexner and the mantle was taken up by her sister Sarah.

 The Wexner Field Fellowship (2013) is a special opportunity to grow as a Jewish professional, deepen your leadership skills and develop a rich network of colleagues to support your career.
 The Wexner Field Fellows Program, in partnership with the Jim Joseph Foundation, aims to provide opportunities for professional growth to promising Jewish professionals who plan to continue to pursue a career as a professional leader in the North American Jewish community.
 More than 60 Field Fellows have engaged in the program since its inception.

-The Wexner Senior Leadership Program (2015), is an executive model leadership initiative and aspires to leverage The Wexner Foundation’s long-established partnerships with the Israeli Government and Harvard University with the goal of strengthening Israel’s public service leadership.
+The Wexner Senior Leaders Program (2015) is an executive model leadership initiative and aspires to leverage The Wexner Foundation’s long-established partnerships with the Israeli Government and Harvard University with the goal of strengthening Israel’s public service leadership.
 The program aims to strengthen skills and design strategies for leading transformative change, acquiring new tools for better decision making, and developing strategies to be employed by some of Israel’s most promising and influential senior leaders in the public sector.
-To date, more than 120 executives have taken part in the Senior Leaders program.
+To date, more than 200 executives have taken part in the Senior Leaders program.